 Roles and Responsibilities Trustee Board The Trustee has ultimate responsibility for overseeing the Fund's climate-related risks and opportunities and actions taken to manage them.
 This includes determining both the strategic climate-related objectives and the detailed climate-related targets, as well as overseeing progress made against them.
-Investment Sub- Committee ("ISC") As a sub-committee of the Trustee Board, the ISC is responsible for ensuring the Fund's Climate Policy and strategic climate objectives are implemented into the investment strategy.
+Investment Sub-Committee ("ISC") As a sub-committee of the Trustee Board, the ISC is responsible for ensuring the Fund's Climate Policy and strategic climate objectives are implemented into the investment strategy.
 To achieve this, the ISC regularly reviews the climate-related metrics and targets as agreed by the Trustee.
-In cases where the ISC believes there are grounds to carry out investment strategy or investment manager changes based on climate change, the ISC may recommend that the Trustee approves investment strategy changes where these are consistent with the Fund's wider strategic objectives.
+In cases where the ISC believes there are grounds to carry out investment strategy or investment manager changes based on climate change, the ISC may approve investment strategy changes or manager changes where these are consistent with the Fund's wider strategic objectives.
 The ISC reports to the Trustee Board on a quarterly basis, with the investment consultant providing a summary report on the matters discussed and decided.
-The Trustee's advisers The Fund's investment consultant advises the Trustee on, and provide objective assessments of, differing approaches to identifying, assessing, and managing climate-related risks and opportunities to help the Trustee meet its climate-related objectives for the Fund.
+The Trustee's advisers The Fund's investment consultant advises the Trustee on, and provides objective assessments of, differing approaches to identifying, assessing, and managing climate-related risks and opportunities to help the Trustee meet its climate-related objectives for the Fund.
 This includes informing the Trustee of climate-related risks and opportunities as relevant for the Fund.
 The advisers also support in providing manager and portfoliospecific climate risk analysis and engagement.
-This includes the completion of climate change scenario analysis on the investment strategy, as well as the provision of climate-related metrics selected by the Trustee.
-These metrics feed into a Fund-level dashboard and manager scorecards that the Trustee use to monitor performance against the Fund's climate objectives on an annual basis.
+This includes input from the Fund's actuarial and covenant advisers in the completion of climate change scenario analysis on the investment strategy, as well as the provision of climate-related metrics selected by the Trustee.
+These metrics feed into a Fund-level dashboard and manager scorecards that the Trustee uses to monitor performance against the Fund's climate objectives on an annual basis.

 Trustee Oversight Oversight of advisers Climate-related objectives are included in the investment consultant's annual objectives to ensure they are taking adequate steps to identify and assess climate-related risks and opportunities.
-The Trustee annually assesses the delivery of this advice using the Competition Market Authority's Investment Consultant Objective framework (CMA Objectives).
-Following its annual assessment, the ISC produce a report for the Trustee that provides its view on whether the advisers have met the requirements set out in their annual objectives.
+The Trustee annually assesses the delivery of this advice using the objectives which the Trustee has set for its investment consultant.
+Following its annual assessment, the ISC produces a report for the Trustee that provides its view on whether the advisers have met the requirements set out in their annual objectives.
 If the ISC deems the objectives have not been adequately met, it will provide suggested escalation steps for the Trustee to consider.

-Trustee Oversight Oversight of investment managers The Trustee expects investment managers to be aware of climate change risks and opportunities within their investment processes.
+As part of their review, the Trustee will also consider the ability of the Fund's covenant adviser and actuary to assess climate-related risks and opportunities.
+Oversight of investment managers The Trustee expects investment managers to be aware of climate change risks and opportunities within their investment processes.
 The Trustee expects the investment managers to be aware of the Fund's climate-related objectives when making decisions in relation to the funds in which the Fund is invested.
+The Trustee will monitor each manager's approach on an ongoing basis through reporting, and engage as appropriate with managers that do not align with the Fund's climate-related objectives.

-APPENDIX B: Climate policy - Reuters Pension Fund (as at 31/12/2022)
+APPENDIX B: Climate Policy - Reuters Pension Fund (in place as at 31/12/2023)